 How do I claim tax back?

-This section tells you how to claim back overpaid tax from HM Revenue & Customs (HMRC) and what the time limits are for making such a claim.
+These pages tell you how to claim back overpaid tax from HM Revenue & Customs (HMRC) and what the time limits are for making such a claim.

-If you have paid too much tax, or ‘overpaid’ tax, and you complete a tax return, HMRC will send you a repayment once they have processed your tax return.
+If you have paid too much tax, or ‘overpaid’ tax, and you complete a tax return, HMRC should send you a repayment once they have processed your tax return.
 For more information see the page How do I claim back tax if I complete a tax return?.

-If you are not within self assessment, that is, you do not complete a tax return, you can still claim back overpaid tax in various situations.
+If you do not complete a tax return, you can still claim back overpaid tax in various situations.
 We tell you more about the most common ones in these pages.

 Claiming back a straightforward overpayment of tax should usually be easy enough to do yourself.
 But exactly how you do it depends on the type of income you have.

 - How do I claim back tax I have overpaid through PAYE on wages or pensions?